 A platonic soulmate is someone you love, madly, the instant you meet, a love beyond understanding.
 Plato defined this type of love as a love that goes beyond the personal self: a mysterious recognition of what is good, beautiful, and true.

-As a woman terrified of full-blown intimacy – a legacy from a childhood where letting anyone into my bubble was terribly unsafe.
-However, I still yearned to be loved, and in love – life offered up a spectacular solution: I have been gifted an unending parade of platonic soulmates.
+As a woman terrified of full-blown intimacy – a legacy from a childhood where letting anyone into my bubble was unsafe, I still yearned to be loved.
+And life offered up a spectacular solution: I have been gifted an unending parade of platonic soulmates.

-Because of this mysterious and baffling gift I mentioned, I have the great honor of being a serial platonic soulmate.
-I have been blessed with love that transcended all my terrors, and kept me in great company during the deep darkness of my early life.
+Because of this mysterious and baffling gift, I have the great honor of being a serial platonic soulmate.
+I have been blessed with a love that transcended all my terrors and kept me in great company during the deep darkness of my early life.
 Undeniably, I am aware of what a rare privilege that is.
 And through my experiences, I have learned something inexplicable.

-Now, we humans have a tendency to hide or feel guilty about the gifts that are offered up to us in seemingly discriminatory ways.
+Now, we humans want to hide or feel guilty about the gifts that are offered up to us in seemingly discriminatory ways.
 However, I believe that if we inhabit and share our privileges, we can inspire others to begin to inhabit those same privileges.
 After all, we are one.